IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 Why did this command fail?

 ??? question "Answer"
     Once an object is added to a bucket with a retention policy, it cannot be updated.
-Objects stored in COS with buckets with a retention policy are **immutable**.
+Objects stored in COS with buckets having a retention policy are **immutable**.

-17. Try to download the object.
+16. Try to download the object.

 ```ibmcloud cos object-get -bucket {{COS.bucket1}} -key arj123-check4.jpg```